KIDOS 2.0 Project Overview

 Project Management is provided by the Kansas Department of Health and Environment (KDHE).
 The University of Kansas Center for Public Partnerships and Research (KU-CPPR) provides Project Coordination and Evaluation.

-This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under H25MC00234 Kansas Early Childhood Comprehensive Systems Impact Project, $2,068,699.
-This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under the Early Childhood Comprehensive Systems Impact Program grant #H25MC00234 ($410,771) to the Kansas Department of Health and Environment (KDHE).
+This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by KDHE, HRSA, HHS or the U.S. Government.